 First off, feeder pigs that are purebred are likely to cost more money than a crossbred.
 This is because they are worth more, since the purebred piglets have the potential use as breeding stock.

 The other potential downside of purebred feeder pigs is that you do not get the advantage of hybrid vigor.
-Hybrid vigor is the term for the increased growth in a crossbred when compared to a purebred of the same age.
+Hybrid vigor is the increased growth in a crossbred when compared to a purebred of the same age.

 This is the reason why most of the feeder pigs you see are crossbreds, they just grow better and seem to be more hardy.